boddumanohar/holmes_template/holmes_services.md

 ### Containerisation

+#### Why do we need containerisation

+1. easier to boothstrap
+2. When something gets messed up, we have have minimal penality.
+3.

+Choosing the docker image for the microservices of your programming language.
+How to build docker images and what distributions to use.
+Choosing lightweight containers will make easier
+ As explained above, Holmes-Services are simple webservers that does analysis.
+We need to pack this entire system so that Services get an illusion they are the only Process runing.
 For our purpose, conceptually we need a VM.
+What kind of virtualisation do we need? why?
+We dont need an entire Operating system virtualisation.
+We only need a process isolation or better yet, we need protable process isolation.
 In docker you are starting a linux container.
 In case of Vagrant we are literally staring a new VM segmented from the host.
 We want this Docker because, if we have messed up something, and locked yourself out of the system, its no big deal.
 You can restart the container.
 If something Because we are dealing with malware samples, if something gets messed up, the penality should as mininal as possible.
 Also with docker we always have the same box.

 we must be able to distribute the images to the applications.
 Easier to use and quick startup.
 If we want to make a change, we have to reprovision it.
 Where as with docker, you just can destroy and pull up a new container.